City Year New York Board

 Prior to joining Bain Capital Private Equity, Ryan was a consultant at Bain & Company.
 Previously, he worked in baseball operations at the Boston Red Sox.

 Ryan received an MBA from The Stanford Graduate School of Business where he was a Siebel Scholar, an Arjay Miller Scholar, and the winner of the Alexander A. Robichek Award for outstanding achievement in finance.
 He received a Bachelor of Arts in philosophy from Princeton University.

-Natalie Lamarque is responsible for overseeing the company’s legal matters in the areas of litigation, investment and asset management, as well as technology and intellectual property.
+Natalie Lamarque is Senior Vice President and General Counsel of New York Life Insurance Company with day-to-day oversight of the Office of the General Counsel.
+Prior to this role, she was Senior Vice President and Deputy General Counsel, where she was responsible for overseeing the company’s legal matters in the areas of litigation, investment and asset management, as well as technology and intellectual property.
 She also chairs the company’s Privacy Working Group, a multidisciplinary internal thinktank of privacy experts which serve as a resource for the business on matters related to privacy.

 Prior to joining TowerBrook, Shannnon Barton was a member of the financial sponsors group in the Investment Banking Division at Citigroup.
 Shannon earned a degree in finance from Wake Forest University and received her MBA from the Stanford Graduate School of Business.

 Gary Clare a leader in Bain & Company's information technology and financial services practices.